mh-cbon/go-msi/README.md

 For simple cases,

 - Create a `wix.json` file like [this one](https://github.com/mh-cbon/go-msi/blob/master/wix.json)
-- Apply it guids with `go-msi set-guid`
+- Apply it guids with `go-msi set-guid`, you must do it once only for each app.
 - Run `go-msi make --msi your_program.msi --version 0.0.2`

 ### wix.json